-Building a Landmark: The Women-Led Team Behind North America's Largest ICF Residential Project
+Building a Landmark: The Women-Led Team Behind North America's Largest ICF Project

 As the demand for more resilient, energy-efficient, and sustainable multifamily housing continues to grow, innovative construction methods are reshaping the future of residential development.
 One project helping lead that transformation is Aspen at Greenleigh, a 335-unit luxury multifamily community currently under construction in Middle River, Maryland.